lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * For larger values of the size, 0xfff is transmitted and then the next two bytes contain the size value as a 16 bits unsigned integer.

-If a field is not present in the packet but exists in the Rule and its FL is specified as being variable, size 0 MUST be sent to denote its absence.
+If the field is identified in the Field Description as being of variable length and this field is not present in the packet header being compressed, size 0 MUST be sent to denote its absence.

 ### not-sent CDA

 The not-sent action can be used when the field value is specified in a Rule and therefore known by both the Compressor and the Decompressor.
 This action SHOULD be used with the "equal" MO.
 If MO is "ignore", there is a risk to have a decompressed field value different from the original field that was compressed.

-The compressor does not send any Compression Residue for a field on which not-sent compression is applied.
+The compressor does not send any residue for a field on which not-sent compression is applied.

 The decompressor restores the field value with the Target Value stored in the matched Rule identified by the received Rule ID.

 ### value-sent CDA

 The value-sent action can be used when the field value is not known by both the Compressor and the Decompressor.
-The value is sent as a residue in the compressed message header.
-Both Compressor and Decompressor MUST know the size of the field, either implicitly (the size is known by both sides) or by explicitly indicating the length in the Compression Residue, as defined in {{var-length-field}}.
+The value is sent in its entirety.

+If this action is performed on a variable length field, the size of the residue value (using the units defined in FL) MUST be sent as described in {{var-length-field}}.

 This action is generally used with the "ignore" MO.

 ### mapping-sent CDA

 The mapping-sent action is used to send an index (the index into the Target Value list of values) instead of the original value.
 This action is used together with the "match-mapping" MO.

-On the compressor side, the match-mapping Matching Operator searches the TV for a match with the header field value and the mapping-sent CDA appends the corresponding index to the Compression Residue to be sent.
+On the compressor side, the match-mapping Matching Operator searches the TV for a match with the header field value and the mapping-sent CDA sends the corresponding index as the field residue.
 On the decompressor side, the CDA uses the received index to restore the field value by looking up the list in the TV.

 The number of bits sent is the minimal size for coding all the possible indices.